 The best known of the Abbey legends is that of the Spanish Lady.
 We read of the love that led her “to don male attire in order to join the armada, shrouded in a gracefully flowing mantilla, she may also at times be seen.”
 By the twentieth century these few lines had become melodrama: “The poor little flower of southern Spain quickly faded in this dreadful place.
 Her troubled spirit is still to be seen drifting slowly and rather wearily through the Abbey park”.

 We also know that people see ghosts where they expect to see them.
 Experiments have been undertaken where people have been told that a place is haunted – they then are much more likely to ‘see’ a ghost.
 Indeed, it may be that some old buildings aren’t seen as complete until they acquire a restless spirit, which can often lead to either dramatic or vague hauntings.
 We have the very helpful hermit’s ghost of the medieval St Michael’s Chapel near Torre Station, and Barton Hall’s ‘White Ghost’, the spirit of a woman murdered by her husband.
+And places associated with executions, such as Gallows Gate (pictured below), were traditionally avoided at night though, as we have forgotten their original purpose, their reputation for being haunted has faded from our collective memory.

 Individuals are clearly influenced by books and movies.
 As the Gothic literature of the early nineteenth century gave way to more complex tales, affluent Torquay embraced the occult and mysterious.
 The greatest influence came from Charles Dickens, who visited Torquay in 1862.
 Though Dickens didn’t believe in apparitions, he found them a useful plot device and further popularised the ghost story.

 The most notable example of where movies seem to have promoted sightings of something extraordinary came in 1933 when King Kong was released – reports of the Loch Ness Monster rocketed.
-Closer to home note how Torquay Museum now seems to have acquired a reputation for supernatural manifestations since the 2006 movie ‘Night at the Museum’.
+Closer to home note how Torquay Museum (below) now seems to have acquired a reputation for supernatural manifestations since the 2006 movie ‘Night at the Museum’.
 Here’s another thing worth noticing, ghosts are profitable.
 Ticket prices for paranormal evenings and medium shows at Princess Theatre aren’t cheap, for instance.

 There was one Torquay tradition that was formed around a belief in the supernatural.
 This was Spiritualism which held that the spirits of the dead could be contacted by mediums.
 It quickly became a blend of parlour game, entertainment and new religion.
-Many prominent Torquay spiritualists were middle and upper class women – Harbourside resident Elizabeth Barrett Browning being one devotee.
+Many prominent Torquay spiritualists were middle and upper class women – Harbourside resident Elizabeth Barrett Browning (pictured below) being one devotee.
 The Bay’s Victorian ghost then became middle class, familiar and friendly, and able to be contacted in séances across town.

 This upsurge in interest attracted the attention of the Victorian scientific mind and ghosts became a subject for proper enquiry.
 The first national organisation to conduct scholarly research was the Society of Psychical Research founded in 1882.
 Since then, despite thousands of studies, no credible scientific evidence for ghosts has been found.
 Most investigators have concluded that apparitions are caused by a range of non-supernatural phenomenon.